-- Handrails and grab-bars in and around the home. - Accessible alerting systems for smoke/fire/CO2 for individuals with sensory impairments.
+The following are covered as modifications to a household subject to funding under the Waivers: • Accessible alerting systems for smoke/fire/CO2 for individuals with sensory impairments.

 • Electronic systems that enable someone with limited mobility to control various appliances, lights, telephone, doors, and security systems in their room, home or other surroundings.